 - Preheat oven to 350F.
 Rub the inside of the butternut squash with the olive oil.
 Bake the squash for about 1 hour or until very tender when pierced with a fork.
 Let cool enough to handle and then spoon out the flesh into a large bowl.
 Set aside.

-- Meanwhile, in a large pot melt the butter and add the onion, carrots and ginger, stir over medium heat until softened, about 8 min.
+- Meanwhile, in a large pot melt the butter and add the onion, carrots, and ginger, stir over medium heat until softened, about 8 min.
 Add the stock and squash and simmer for about 20 min. covered, stirring occasionally.
-Uncover and cook another 10 min. stirring occasionally.
+Season with salt and pepper.
+Uncover and cook for another 10 min. stirring occasionally.
 Make sure the carrots and the squash are very tender.
 Remove from heat and add the coconut milk.
+Taste and adjust seasoning.

 - When cool enough to handle blend in a blender in batches or use a hand blender until smooth.

 - For the caramelized nuts, in a medium fry pan melt the butter and add the sugar, stir until the sugar is dissolved.
 If you want a softer nut and to be more like a caramel add the tsp. of cream, stir to combine.
 Then add the nuts and the cayenne.
 Stir well to coat.
-Don't over cook the sauce as it will get too hard later.
+Don't overcook the sauce as it will get too hard later.
 Cook for 1 minute.
-Remove from heat and pour onto a cook sheets cover with waxed paper to cool.
+Remove from heat and pour onto a cook sheet covered with waxed paper to cool.

 - When cool, chop the nuts and add to the top of the soup along with a tsp. of cream (optional) and chives if using.
 Serve immediately.